joao-salomao/joao-salomao.github.io/docs/music.md

 ago.
 I was invited from two friends, Dirlei and Almir, who also worked there to record some videos of me playing my guitar... and I did it.

-I meet [Marcelo Jeneci](https://marcelojeneci.online) around 2012 and since then I admire and every single music that he created.
+I met [Marcelo Jeneci](https://marcelojeneci.online) around 2012 and since then I admire and every single music that he created.
 I hope you enjoy it as much as I do.

 <iframe height="400" width="710" src="https://www.youtube.com/embed/a0CAA3QGT3Q" title="Felicidade" frameborder="0"